Arrive at Baltra Island Airport and transfer to the Ocean Spray.

 In the afternoon, sail for Fernandina.
 This island was never invaded by foreign animal species, making it one of the most pristine eco-systems in the world.
 Take a short hike to the Flightless Cormorant nesting site and view the volcano La Cumbre.
 Throughout the day, snorkle in the clear, blue waters of the Galapagos.

 In the morning, take a dinghy to Elizabeth Bay.
 This bay contains many islets which are frequented by Penguins and Blue-footed Boobies.
-This area is perfect for snorkeling and viewing schools of colorful fish, sea lions, and the occasional even shark.
+This area is perfect for snorkeling and viewing schools of colorful fish, sea lions, and even the occasional shark.

 In the afternoon, sail for Moreno Point.
 Hike along several lava paths which take you through tide pools and mangroves.